srinivasadepu/abc-wordcount-test/README.md

    Sample command tested

-   >> java -jar WordCountProject-1.0.jar "TThis is the test   for THE interview.    for the successful, interview this program has to be successful"
+   >> java -jar WordCountProject-1.0.jar "This is the test   for THE interview.    for the successful, interview this program has to be successful"

    Outpu
       3 the